nickgerold/ConstraintSatisfaction/README.md

 # ConstraintSatisfaction
-Comp 560 Assignment 1  Can be run directly from the shell, running with the .txt file as the input  File must end with a blank line
+Comp 560 Assignment 1<br/>Can be run directly from the shell, running with the .txt file as the input  File must end with a blank line